Stewart86/flakes/README.md

+## Credit and Credit is Due

-Adapted from [ruixi-rebirth](https://github.com/ruixi-rebirth/flakes) minimal install version with additional to some personal applications.
+- Config Originally adapted from [ruixi-rebirth](https://github.com/ruixi-rebirth/flakes) minimal install version with additional to some personal applications.

-## Status

-Currently this project can be run properly most of the time, except for some unknown bug that causes gray screen with only mouse cursor displayed.
-Additional testing required for bug fix.
-Temporary solution is to exit Hyprland (ALT+SHIFT+Q) and run `Hyprland` in tty.
-After this some applications systemd service might have failed.
-Just reset it and execute the applications again.

 ## Applications included